Dr. Carlos Benavides

 Dr. Benavides was the recipient of the 2018 Faculty Civic Leadership Award for his significant contributions to advance UMass Dartmouth's mission of promoting engaged learning through his service learning courses, and he was nominated (by a student) for the campus-wide 2018 Manning Prize for Excellence in Teaching, for his “unique teaching strategies and great enthusiasm for education and multiculturalism.”

-Dr. Benavides is a member of the Linguistic Society of America (LSA), the American Association of Teachers of Spanish and Portuguese (AATSP), and the American Council on the Teaching of Foreign Languages (ACTFL).
+Dr. Benavides is a member of the Linguistic Society of America (LSA), the American Council on the Teaching of Foreign Languages (ACTFL), and the American Association of Teachers of Spanish and Portuguese (AATSP), where he serves as College/University Representative on the Board of Directors.